connortannahill/bacoli_py/README.txt

 documentation and examples can be found at https://bacoli-py.readthedocs.io/en/latest/.
 Can be downloaded from PyPi at http://pypi.python.org/pypi/bacoli_py.

-For any questions, suggestions or suggestions please email Connor Tannahill at ctannahill3@gmail.com
+For any questions, comments or suggestions please email Connor Tannahill at ctannahill3@gmail.com